carlsverre/thelab.carlsverre.com/_posts/2009-08-01-guest-xp-dualbooting-linux.markdown

 >Fix 9: Completely abandon all plans and just give XP its own drive.

 ### Hour 10
-Open the computer again, install the now-forth hard drive, disable the drives, wait for the installer, point it to the forth drive this time, and for some reason, it doesn't want the first partition on the first drive.
+Open the computer again, install the now-fourth hard drive, disable the drives, wait for the installer, point it to the fourth drive this time, and for some reason, it doesn't want the first partition on the first drive.
 That's weird, so it only must have it when it's not the first partition or on the first drive.
 Moving on, it installs for a while, reboots, I enable the drives again, and... no way, it actually boots in to the second part of the install.
 Victory!

 So now we get to sit back and laugh in disgust at all the propaganda that is shown to us during the install: "..faster and more reliable" "..easiest Windows yet", "..latest hardware and software", "most dependable Windows...", "..safety, security, and privacy", the list just keeps going and going.